jorik041/Emerald-AI-wiki/Setting-up-an-AI-with-Ragdoll-Deaths.md

 ![](https://i.imgur.com/uvjaEPr.gif)

 ## Step 1
 To create a ragdoll on your AI, you will first need to use Unity's Built-in Ragdoll Wizard to create a ragdoll on your AI object.
 If you haven't already setup your AI through the Emerald AI Setup Manager, it is recommended that you do this first.

-A guide on this can be found here: [https://docs.unity3d.com/Manual/wizard-RagdollWizard.html](https://docs.unity3d.com/Manual/wizard-RagdollWizard.html)
+If you are unfamiliar with Unity's Ragdoll Wizard, a guide on this can be found here: [https://docs.unity3d.com/Manual/wizard-RagdollWizard.html](https://docs.unity3d.com/Manual/wizard-RagdollWizard.html)

 The Ragdoll Wizard can be opened by going to GameObject>3D Object>Ragdoll... within Unity.